dlu1102/Lab-3-Failed-SSH-Login-Detection-with-Python-Step-by-Step-/README.md

-# Home Lab Project #3 – Failed SSH Login Detection with Python
+# Home Lab #3 – Failed SSH Login Detection with Python

 ## 📌 Objective
 Use Python to parse authentication logs and detect brute-force login attempts.